Art Therapy: Healing, Self-Discovery and my Personal Experience

 WHAT SCIENCE TELLS US ABOUT ART AND THE BRAIN

 Modern research continues to support what early art therapists observed.
-Creative activities like painting have been shown to boost dopamine and serotonin levels—chemicals that play a role in mood regulation—and to increase blood flow to the prefrontal cortex, the part of the brain responsible for focus, decision-making, and emotional regulation.
+Creative activities like painting have been shown to boost dopamine and serotonin levels (chemicals that influence our mood) and to increase blood flow to the prefrontal cortex, the part of the brain responsible for focus, decision-making, and emotional regulation.

 • And while more extensive research is needed to fully understand the long-term effects, existing studies support the integration of painting and other forms of art for patients with dementia and Alzheimer's disease.
 A 2021 review evaluated the efficacy of art therapy as a non-pharmacological intervention for dementia, examining its positive impact on well-being, quality of life, behavioural and psychological symptoms, and cognitive function.